Ronald Ross Memorial, Calcutta (Kolkata)

 Located on the Northern wall of the Presidency General (PG) Hospital, lies a arch shaped memorial dedicated to Ronald Ross, Nobel Prize winner of Medicine in 1902.

 Ronald Ross (1857 – 1932) studied malaria from 1881 to 1899.
-Finally on 20th August 1897 Ross, working at the PG hospital discovered that malaria was transmitted by female anopheles mosquito.
+On 20th August 1897 Ross, working in Secunderabad, discovered that malaria was transmitted by female anopheles mosquito.
 20th August is celebrated as the “World Mosquito Day.”
+Later in 1898 working at the Presidency General Hospital, Calcutta, Ross and his assistants traced the life history of the malaria parasite

 Sadly the culturally active Calcuttans have forgotten Ross and his memorial lies in utter neglect.
 The arch contains a central medallion of Ronald Ross which is flanked on either side by two marble inscriptions.